nexotc/nexotc-docs/docs/modules/tranche-and-milestone-settlement.md

 - A specific date or countdown timer
 - A required signature or approval[^1]
-- An external trigger or API event[^2]

 These are optional.
 If no milestones are defined, tranches can settle based on time or manual approval alone.

 [^1]:
      This means someone (like a legal team, DAO signer or internal stakeholder) must sign or confirm before a tranche is released.
      It's useful for high-value deals where oversight or step-by-step confirmation is required.

-[^2]:
-     This refers to a condition coming from outside the blockchain like a fiat payment confirmation, asset delivery proof or market price feed.
-     These conditions are handled via Oracles or APIs to make sure everything stays in sync with real-world actions.